AluBhorta/UCSPy-Engine/docs/design.md

 #### Room

-Room is a location where a particular section of a course is held (e.g. CSELAB1, GPL, 5012, etc.)
+A room is a location where a particular section of a course is held (e.g. CSELAB1, GPL, 5012, etc.)

 A Room consists of: